qdm12/gluetun/README.md

         - Enter the Docker host (i.e. `192.168.1.10`) as the server IP
         - Enter port TCP (and UDP, if available) `8388` as the server port
         - Use the password you have set with `SHADOWSOCKS_PASSWORD`
-        - Choose the encryption method/algorithm `chacha20-ietf-poly1305`
+        - Choose the encryption method/algorithm to the method you specified in `SHADOWSOCKS_METHOD`
     1. If you set `SHADOWSOCKS_LOG` to `on`, (a lot) more information will be logged in the Docker logs

     </p></details>